Apache Warpath Invitational Concept of Operations

 SAFETY ISSUES:

--Wearing helmets while participating in dirt biking is of utmost importance.
+-Wearing motorcycle helmets while participating in dirt biking is of utmost importance.
 This exhilarating sport can come with various risks and potential hazards, making safety gear a crucial aspect of riding.
+Riding boots are highly encouraged among other riding safety gear.

 ADMINISTRATIVE: